 A lot has changed since then.
-And CarriersEdge, a company that focuses on driver training, has been helping drivers make informed training decisions along the way.
+And CarriersEdge, a company that focuses on driver training, has spent years helping drivers make the best decisions along the way.

-Now in its 14th year, the Best Fleets to Drive For list entails a rigorous vetting process that includes an extensive questionnaire, a 100-question driver survey, and an interview with fleet leaders.
-In 2021, 150 companies were nominated by their drivers as the Best Fleets to Drive For.
+The Best Fleets to Drive For list entails a rigorous vetting process that includes an extensive questionnaire, a 100-question driver survey, and an interview with fleet leaders.
+This year, 150 companies were nominated by their drivers as the Best Fleets to Drive For.

 Those nominations were whittled down to 20 who have met the CarriersEdge standards of excellence.